vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 man utters; HV II.
 134-139 ( from Bhav.
 U.).
 Sripañcami–(1) on 5th of Mārg. śu. one should make a

-golden, silver, copper, wooden or clay image of Laksmi or draw her figure on a piece of cloth and worship it with flowers and offer worship to the limbs from feet to head; chaste married women should be honoured with saffron and flowers and dinner and salutations; donate a prastha of rice grains with a vessel full of ghee with the words 'may Laksmī be plessed with me'; this should be carried on for a year taking a different name of Lakṣmi in each month; at end worship Laksmī image in a mandapa and donate it and a cow and pray to Sri to give him success; result-prosperity for 21 generations; HV I. 537–543 (from Bhav.
+golden, silver, copper, wooden or clay image of Laksmi or draw her figure on a piece of cloth and worship it with flowers and offer worship to the limbs from feet to head; chaste married women should be honoured with saffron and flowers and dinner and salutations; donate a prastha of rice grains with a vessel full of ghee with the words 'may Laksmī be plessed with me'; this should be carried on for a year taking a different name of Lakṣmi in each month; at end worship Laksmī image in a maṇḍapa and donate it and a cow and pray to Sri to give him success; result-prosperity for 21 generations; HV I. 537–543 (from Bhav.
 U. chap.
 37. 1-58 with some variations ); (2) Another vrata for success to be begun on su.
 5th with Sravana-naksatra or with Uttarāphalguns and Monday; on 4th ekabhakta; next day worship of bilya tree, under which eight kalasas to be arranged in eight directions; holy

 List of vratas